mat0606/PartnerDeepDive/calm_windows_track/calm_windows_app/calm_windows_app.rst

    .. note::

-      For those familiar with previous versions of Calm, the **Karan** service VM is no longer required to proxy PowerShell commands to the service VMs.
+      Since Calm 2.5, the **Karan** service VM is no longer required to proxy PowerShell commands to the service VMs.
 Instead, Calm has introduced native support for running PowerShell scripts on remote hosts.

    Similar to the Task Manager application in the :ref:`calm_linux` lab, you want to ensure the database is available prior to the IIS web server setup.